Why Rest Feels Uncomfortable When You're Burnt Out

 Managing multiple demands.

-And here’s the part no one talks about: When your system gets used to high alert, calm can feel unfamiliar, and unfamiliar can feel unsafe.
+When your system gets used to high alert, calm can feel unfamiliar, and unfamiliar can feel unsafe.

 What's Happening in Your Nervous System

 Your nervous system is the part of your body responsible for detecting safety and threat, and regulating how alert or relaxed you feel.
-Burnout isn’t just about working too much or feeling emotionally exhausted.
-It’s also about what happens in your nervous system after long periods of sustained stress.
+Burnout isn’t just about working too much or feeling emotionally exhausted, it’s also about what happens in your nervous system after long periods of sustained stress.

 When you’re under constant pressure, your body adapts by staying in a more activated state.
 Stress hormones like adrenaline and cortisol keep you alert, focused and able to push through long days, tight deadlines and endless responsibilities.

 For a while, that can feel productive.
 You become efficient, responsive and capable.
 You get things done.
 But over time, your nervous system starts to treat this heightened state as the new normal.
-You can find out more in my post on how the adrenaline cycle keeps you functional at work.

 So when you finally stop, when the emails pause, the meeting ends, or you try to take an evening off, your body doesn’t immediately recognise that it’s safe to slow down.
 Instead, it may still be primed for action.
-It isn’t a personal failing.
-It’s a nervous system that has been running in overdrive for a long time.
+It isn’t a personal failing, it’s a nervous system that has been running in overdrive for a long time.

 Why Rest is Not Optional

-When you’re used to pushing through, rest can start to feel like a luxury or even an indulgence.
-Something you earn after everything else is done.
+When you’re used to pushing through, rest can start to feel like a luxury or even an indulgence, something you earn after everything else is done.
 But biologically, rest isn’t optional, it’s how the nervous system resets.

 Periods of genuine rest allow stress hormones to come down, cognitive resources to recover and emotional regulation to stabilise.
 They’re what allow the brain and body to move out of survival mode and back into a state where creativity, perspective and patience become available again.
-Without those recovery periods, the system simply keeps running.

-That recovery is much harder to access if we never fully disengage from work.
+Recovery is much harder to access if we never fully disengage from work.
 If we’re still checking emails, thinking about the next task, or mentally rehearsing tomorrow’s meetings.
 Or maybe you can disengage from work but you just replace the stress with household activities, kids' sports or that committee you are on.

 Either way, that’s when people start noticing the early signs of burnout: constant fatigue, irritability, brain fog, reduced motivation and a growing sense that even small tasks feel heavier than they used to.

-Rest isn’t the opposite of productivity.
-It’s one of the conditions that makes sustainable work possible.
+Rest isn’t the opposite of productivity, it’s one of the conditions that makes sustainable work possible.
 The challenge is that if your nervous system has been under strain for a long time, rest may not feel good straight away.
 Sometimes it takes time for your body to relearn how to settle.

 Why Stopping Doesn't Feel Calm